BrandonCorey/LS_170_notes/evolution_of_network_tech.md

 Downsides:
 - Might also need to implement some type of security similar to TLS
+- Uses a persistant connection between client and server which can be resource intensive
+- Implementaiton of websocket can be more complex

 ## Notes on P2P (peer-to-peer) architecture ##
 There many be used cases where P2P architecture is better than client to server